This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - Having too many files on your disk can also slow it down.
 Removing unneeded files can help speed it up.

 Let us look at it in more detail.

 Measuring your hard drive speed is one of the easiest and most effective ways to benchmark your MacBook.
-The data you get by testing will provide a standard to measure customizations such as added extra RAM or drive replacements against, and will also tell you if you’re in need of an upgrade in the immediate future.
+The data you get by testing will provide a standard to measure customizations such as added extra RAM or drive replacements against and will also tell you if you need an upgrade in the immediate future.

-Knowing your hard drive speed can also help you determine if you’ll be able to run certain programs (such as heavy creative software) effectively or if you don’t have the necessary read and write speeds.
+Knowing your hard drive speed can also help you determine if you’ll be able to run certain apps (especially heavy creative software) effectively or if you don’t have the necessary read and write speeds.

-For context, most modern hard drives have read speeds averaging 120 mbps and write at 128 mbps.
+For context, most modern hard drives have read and write speeds averaging 120 Mbps, while SSD drives should have at least 400 Mbps.

 First, you’ll need to download BlackMagic from the Mac App Store (it’s completely free!).
 Once it is installed, launch the app.